 This August, I’m excited to announce that I will be returning to the Crown of the Continent Guitar Festival & Workshop in beautiful Bigfork, Montana.
 Last year I attended as a student on the Chairman’s Young Artist Scholarship, and this year I’ll be performing as an artist-in-residence, alongside the legendary Mike Stern, Ana Popovic, Lee Ritenour, Shelby Lynne, John Oates, and David Leisner!
 I’m deeply honored to be a part of this unique, inspiring event.
-Registration is open and tickets are available now – check out cocguitarfoundation.org for more info.
+Registration is open and tickets will be available in May – check out cocguitarfoundation.org for more info.

 February’s nonprofit organization of the month is the Somaly Mam Foundation.
 Co-founded by Somaly Mam, a Cambodian survivor of sexual slavery, the foundation is dedicated to the eradication of slavery and the empowerment of its survivors.
 It focuses especially on Southeast Asia, which is a region particularly dear to my heart.
 I originally read about Somaly’s work in Half the Sky by Nicholas Kristof and Sheryl WuDunn, and was so moved by her story – very thankful that together, we can help support the powerful work she is doing.